Veteran Trees in the Tarell Valley

-What is a veteran or ancient tree?
-These are trees that are very old in comparison with others of the same species.
-There's no strict definition of what age a tree must be to be considered ancient, but a 600-year-old oak tree or 300-year-old beech tree would qualify.
+A veteran tree is very old compared with others of the same species, but there’s no strict definition of what age a tree must be to be considered veteran.

-Yew trees can live for several thousand years and oak and sweet chestnut for 1,000 years or more.
-In comparison, a rowan tree at 200 years old is considered a veteran whereas an oak tree of the same age is just getting going.
+Different species grow at different rates.
+While a 600-year-old oak would be considered veteran, so would a 300-year-old beech.
+Yew trees can live for several thousand years and oak and sweet chestnut for a thousand years or more.
+A rowan (also called mountain ash) is considered veteran at 200 years, whereas an oak of the same age is just getting going.

-In the Tarell valley, a lot of our ancient trees are visible from the old coach road, in the dingles and fields running north from Storey Arms.
-From a distance, they're like any other tree.
-However up close, they're hollow, gnarled and full of life.
-In Carno Wood there are several ‘phoenix’ trees.
-These are trees that have fallen or been damaged.
-They've continued to grow against the odds, having a second life.
+In the Tarell Valley, many of our veteran trees are visible from the old coach road running north from Storey Arms.
+From a distance they look like any other tree, but up close they’re hollow, gnarled and full of life.